fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.MachineLearning/v0.9.2.1/New-AzureRmMlWebService.md

 ## OUTPUTS

 ### Microsoft.Azure.Management.MachineLearning.WebServices.Models.WebService
-The summary description of the created azure_2 Machine Learning web service resource is similar to the result obtained when calling the Get-AzureRmMlWebService cmdlet for an existing web service.
+The summary description of the created Azure Machine Learning web service resource is similar to the result obtained when calling the Get-AzureRmMlWebService cmdlet for an existing web service.
 This description does not contain sensitive properties.

 ## NOTES